Studsministern/1DT305-Applied-IoT-Project/README.md

 ### The code

+As mentioned in [Materials](#materials), instructions should not be sent to the DHT11 sensor in within one second of supplying power to it, to pass the unstable status.
+As my code connects the RP2 to WiFi and the MQTT broker before measuring any values, this is not a problem.

 <!--
 Import core functions of your code here, and don't forget to explain what you have done!
 Do not put too much code here, focus on the core functionalities.
 Have you done a specific function that does a calculation, or are you using clever function for sending data on two networks?
 Or, are you checking if the value is reasonable etc. Explain what you have done, including the setup of the network, wireless, libraries and all that is needed to understand.